 When changing the supply of your water, the presence of calcium, magnesium and other naturally occurring minerals within the water chemistry determine the levels of hardness you receive, ranging from soft to very hard.
-Whatever the source or treatment works, the drinking water we supply is treated and monitored from source through to taps, ensuring it's clean and safe for humans and pets to drink - meeting strict standards set by the Drinking Water Inspectorate.
+Whatever the source or treatment works, the drinking water we supply is treated and monitored from source through to taps, ensuring it's clean and safe for humans and pets to drink, meeting strict water quality standards - monitored by the Drinking Water Inspectorate.